 When will the centre be ready?

 We are working as fast and proficiently as possible to turn this concept into reality.
-Once we have exact time frames available to share, we will post it on our website.
+Following an extensive selection process, a collaboration led by MGS Architects has been appointed to undertake the design and master planning for the site.
+When we have further time frames to share we will post it on our website.

 When will the project timeframe be announced?

 We plan to share the exact timeframe of the scope of works as they become available.
-Keep an eye on our website for further updates.
+Keep in touch with us for further updates.

 Will the new centre be all inclusive of Burwood, GBH and FKI campuses?